-CONCLUSION:
+CONCLUSIONS

 This review has explored and emphasized one of the most common entrapment neuropathies.
 There are several imaging modalities for assessing this condition, but after analyzing the various options, it seems as if ultrasound examination with high-frequency probes and improved power Doppler technology should be used as the primary imaging investigation in the initial evaluation of CTS as it is the most beneficial and accurate, having shown to have better outcomes than both standard open and mini-open.

+REFERENCES

 1 Katz JN, Simmons BP.
 Clinical practice.
 Carpal tunnel syndrome.
 N Engl J Med 2002; 346(23): 1807-1812 [PMID: 12050342 DOI: 10.1056/NEJMcp013018]